The linkage class of a grade three complete intersection: Higher structure maps and linkage

 Statements (3) and (4) can be proved in the same manner.
 If some row of $w^{(3)} \otimes k$ is nonzero, then the exact same argument applied to that row (instead of $w^{(1)}$) shows that there exists a sequence of links $I = I_0 \sim I_1 \cdots \sim I_{2N} = I'$ and a resolution $\mb{F}'$ of $R/I'$ having the same format $(1,f_1,f_2,f_3)$ as the original resolution $\mb{F}$, but such that $w'^{(3)}_0 \otimes k \neq 0$ for $\mb{F}'$.
 This means either $I' = (1)$ or $t(R/I') < f_3 = t(R/I)$ as desired.
 The proof of (4) is completely analogous. \end{proof}

 In Theorem~\ref{thm:format-expansion}, we saw that the addition of a split part to a resolution $\mb{F}$ causes copies of $w^{(a_2)}$ (here identified with $w^{(1)}$) to appear in the new maps $w^{(3)}$ and $w^{(2)}$.
 Combining this with Theorem~\ref{thm:non-licci-locus}, we see that there is a dichotomy in how the ranks of $w^{(3)}$ and $w^{(3)}$ behave, depending on whether $I$ is licci. \begin{prop} If $I$ is licci then $w^{(3)}$ and $w^{(2)}$ are surjective. \end{prop} \begin{proof} This statement is true for the unit ideal by Theorem~\ref{thm:ssc}, preserved under linkage fixing a diagram $T$ by Theorem~\ref{thm:HST-linked-pair}, and preserved by addition of a split exact complex by Theorem~\ref{thm:format-expansion}.
-Note that this last point is reliant on $w^{(1)}$ being surjective.
-Technically we do not need to invoke Theorem~\ref{thm:format-expansion} since $I$ may be linked to the unit ideal using minimal links by Proposition~\ref{prop:minimal-linkage}, so we never need to change the diagram $T$.
-But it is reassuring to know that everything is consistent. \end{proof} The situation is quite different for non-licci perfect ideals: \begin{lem} Let $I$ be a grade 3 perfect ideal in a local Noetherian ring $R$.
+Note that this last point is reliant on $w^{(1)}$ being surjective. \end{proof} The situation is quite different for non-licci perfect ideals: \begin{lem} Let $I$ be a grade 3 perfect ideal in a local Noetherian ring $R$.
 Suppose that $I$ is not licci.
 Let $w \colon \Rgen \to R$ specialize $\Fgen$ to a resolution $\mb{F}$ of $R/I$, with format $\underline{f}$.
 Then the quantities

 are intrinsic to $I$, and are interchanged under linkage. \end{lem} \begin{proof} Fixing the format of $\mb{F}$, any two choices of $w$ will have the same quantities $\rank (w^{(i)} \otimes k)$ by Lemma~\ref{lem:well-def-pt1}.
 Since $I$ is not licci, $w^{(1)} \otimes k = 0$.
 Theorem~\ref{thm:format-expansion} implies that the addition of a split part of format $(n_1,n_1+n_2,n_2+n_3,n_3)$ to $\mb{F}$ increases both $f_3$ and $\rank (w^{(3)} \otimes k)$ by $n_3$.
 Similarly it increases both $f_1$ and $\rank (w^{(2)} \otimes k)$ by $n_2$.